xinuxZ/css-in-rust/README.md

 # CSS-in-Rust

-🚀 A high-performance CSS-in-Rust solution based on stylers + lightningcss.
+🚀 A high-performance CSS-in-Rust solution based on lightningcss.

 ## Features